colejarczyk/doc/api/customer_points_transfers.rst

 Transfer points between customers
 ---------------------------------

-To transfer points owned by a specific customer to another customer use ``/api/customer/points/p2p-transfer`` endpoint with the ``POST`` method.
+To transfer points owned by a specific customer to another customer, use the ``/api/customer/points/p2p-transfer`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^